luispedro/blog_luispedro_org/content/blog/16-recommendations.rst

 I will talk about what I did for my `Programming for scientists <http://luispedro.org/projects/pfs>`__ course and how it relates to the recommendations.

-**Space learning over time.** I will give myself a B- on this.
-I did a good job with the programming part of the course where Python examples kept coming up and being reviewed, but a lousy one with other aspects.
+**Space learning over time.** I did a good job with the programming part of the course where Python examples kept coming up and being reviewed, but a lousy one with other aspects.
 In particular, some of the tools that I wanted the students to learn (the shell and version control) were only mentioned in their respective sections.

 **Interleave worked example solutions with problem-solving exercises** I think I did some of this, going through code examples.
 I also used to review the